MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-creators/create-and-test-a-new-creators-title.md

 3. You are configuring your title on Windows Dev Center at [http://dev.windows.com/](http://dev.windows.com).
 If in doubt, you should use Windows Dev Center.
 4. Your development machine is running Windows 10.

+> [!NOTE]
-> **Note**: If you are part of the Xbox Live Creators Program, the above assumptions apply to you and you should follow along with this article
+> If you are part of the Xbox Live Creators Program, the above assumptions apply to you and you should follow along with this article

 ## Dev Center setup